 Be sure of your audience before you post something.
 Different platforms have different types of content that work.
 You need to switch your tone depending on the channel that you’re using.

 As per the previous point, different platforms have a diverse “crowd”.
 Be sure that you are selecting the right channel for your content and time your postings strategically to ensure maximum reach and momentum for your post.

 Use the right influencer to help increase your brand’s reach and boost awareness.
 Ensure that the influencer you engage is a person that aligns with the values and mission of your brand.

 Be bold enough to create something that isn’t entirely ‘brand safe’ but is memorable enough to get people excited about it.
 While being controversial will help with going viral, be aware of the possibility of negative publicity.

 There is no ultimate certainty or assurance that your content will go viral, but using these tips and techniques will give you a far greater chance of creating viral content and getting your brand a wider reach.
 Refine your skills on these practices, and you are well on your way to creating your first viral content!

 If you want to learn more about social media and content creation, consider signing up for our Social Media Marketing Course.
 This 2-day course will go through everything to do with social media — from the different platforms to optimising your content.

-We also offer a Certified Digital Marketing Strategist (CDMS) Programme, which covers the following six modules:
+We also offer a Advanced Certificate in Digital Marketing Programme, which covers the following five modules:

 - Search Engine Optimisation